-Since October 2016, Amazon has made considerable changes to its product review policy.
+Over the years, Amazon has made considerable changes to its product review policy.
 This has led to a lot of confusion surrounding the do’s and don’ts of asking for an Amazon product review.

 To be clear, at Jungle Scout we believe all types of review manipulation bring down the Amazon platform.
 It leads to a loss of shopper trust.
 And a loss of trust means less sales for the platform, sellers and even our business.

-What are the do’s and don’ts of Amazon product reviews?
+What are the dos and don’ts of Amazon product reviews?

-So now, let’s start with the terms of service, straight from Amazon’s site.
+Let’s start with the terms of service, straight from Amazon’s site.

 In Amazon’s words: